UVicRocketry/Hybrid-Test-Stand-Control/server/README.md

  - The [nextlog](nextlog.py) script is for managing log files, which are created in `/home/pi/Documents/logs` by default.
 Since the pi has no Real-Time-Clock, the logs are numbered rather than containing a date/time stamp (the higher the number, the more recent the log).

+ - The libphidget22 library in /lib is from here: https://www.phidgets.com/docs/OS_-_Linux